jeromecoupe/video-player/README.md

 ## Optional parameters

-- `data-autoplay`: add this data attribute if you want the iframe to autoplay.
+- `data-autoplay`: add this data attribute if you want the video to autoplay.
 Relies on URL parameters for each service.